ibonn/ibonn/README.md

 * I trained some different models for the project, namely an avatar generation convolutional neural network and a _face/not face_ discriminator network.
 * I deployed and customized EasyAppointments to meet the needs of the project.
 This site allowed people to request an appointment for the previously mentioned data capture.
 * I developed and deployed a ML model monitoring REST API using Flask, MongoDB and gunicorn.
-* I woerked on the integration of our models into C++ applications.
+* I worked on the integration of our models into C++ applications.

 ## Stuff I made by myself